 Many online lenders do offer debt consolidation loans and typically will check your credit using what’s called a “soft credit pull,” which won’t adversely impact your credit as a “hard credit pull” may.

 - Easier process, quicker approval decision

 - Loan terms are disclosed sooner than with a bank

 - Loan deposited directly into your bank account

-- Safer, as no collateral needed for unsecured loans
+- No collateral needed for unsecured loans

 - As with all consolidation loans, missed payments will cause credit score to decrease